decentraland/old-documentation/_posts/development-guide/2018-01-08-typescript-tips.md

 {% endraw %}

-This function uses a `map()` operation to create a box entity for each element in the `secuence` array, using the numbers stored in this array to set the x coordinate of each of these boxes.
-This enables you to dynamically change how many boxes appear and where by changing the `secuence` variable in the scene state.
+This function uses a `map()` operation to create a box entity for each element in the `sequence` array, using the numbers stored in this array to set the x coordinate of each of these boxes.
+This enables you to dynamically change how many boxes appear and where by changing the `sequence` variable in the scene state.

 A few best practices when rendering entities from a list: